Estabrooks-m/FinalProject/README.md

 In order to download pygame follow these steps:
 1. Open the command prompt window
 2. Type into the bar "pip install pygame"
+3. Check if pygame has installed correclty by restarting the command window and typing "import pygame"